-- Long Island power plants are nationally recognized as among the highest taxed commercial properties in the United States.
+- Long Island power plants are nationally recognized as among the highest-taxed commercial properties in the United States.
 The excessive tax burden on power plants results in higher operational costs that disadvantage Long Island plants compared to the competitive prices of power in the regional electric markets.
-As such, LIPA has availed itself of the lawful right to challenge excessive payment obligations on four legacy power plants for each year beginning in 2010. - In November 2018, LIPA entered into settlement agreements with the Town of Brookhaven and the Village of Port Jefferson to gradually reduce the taxes on the Port Jefferson power plant by 50 percent through 2027.
-If the taxing jurisdictions fulfill the terms of the settlement, LIPA will waive a refund for back tax years estimated at over
+As such, since 2010, LIPA has availed itself of the lawful right to challenge excessive payment obligations on four legacy power plants. - In November 2018, LIPA entered into settlement agreements with the Town of Brookhaven and the Village of Port Jefferson to gradually reduce the taxes on the Port Jefferson power plant by 50 percent through 2027.
+If the taxing jurisdictions continue to fulfill the terms of the settlements, LIPA will waive a refund for back tax years estimated at over \$225 million, plus interest.
+LIPA subsequently revised its agreements with the Village of Port Jefferson and the Town of Brookhaven, consistent with the agreement reached for the Northport Power Station, discussed below.